 Chairman Hawkins advised three, however, the third was partial.
 The firm is also a conduit mechanism.
+Summary Minutes Prepared by Risha Brantley

-- 9. Request for approval to extend the term for seat #9 with Alan Williams on the Tri-County Airport Authority Commissioner Abbott offered a motion, seconded by Commissioner Bush, and carried to approve the extension of seat #9 with Alan Williams. - 10.
-Approval for Tentative Millage Rate and Tentative Millage Hearing Date of September 13, 2022, at 5:05 p.m.
-Tray Hawkins, Chairman addressed the board.
+- 9. Request for approval to extend the term for seat #9 with Alan Williams on the Tri-County Airport Authority - Commissioner Abbott offered a motion, seconded by Commissioner Bush, and carried to approve the extension of seat #9 with Alan Williams. - 10.
+Approval for Tentative Millage Rate and Tentative Millage Hearing Date of September 13, 2022, at 5:05 p.m. - Tray Hawkins, Chairman addressed the board.
 The current millage rate is 8.5000.
-Regarding CARES Funds the board made an agreement that the ad valorem collections would not be lowered for 2-years.
+Regarding CARES Funds the board made an agreement that the ad valorem collections would not be lowered for 2years.